TakenCdosG/chefs/wp-content/plugins/event-tickets-plus/readme.txt

 == Changelog ==

+= [4.2.2] 2016-07-06 =

+* Fix - Update of price in WooCommerce does not update _EventCost
+* Fix - Add attendee meta info to tickets email
+* Fix - Ensure continued compatibility with WooCommerce
+* Fix - Ensure continued compatibility with WP E-Commerce
+* Fix - Made sure a SKU will be automatically generated for WooCommerce tickets if not provided.
+* Fix - Resolve issue where "Don't list me on attendees public attendees list" is visible even when "Hide attendees list" is checked in admin [63039]

 = [4.2.1] 2016-06-22 =

 * Fix - Add attendee meta for all non event post types in the CSV export
 * Fix - Use numeric ID for QR checkin instead of the new Human Readable format
 * Fix - Restore APM functionality with tickets